 • working knowledge of two modern languages 0

-• eight seminars in three doctoral areas
+• eight seminars

 • 81020 Graduate Research Seminar

-• 81200 Teaching Principles and Methods 4
+• 81200 Teaching Principles and Methods

 • 81300 Higher Education

-• five doctoral colloquia (one per semester) 10
+• five doctoral colloquia (one per semester)

 • comprehensive exams 0

 • dissertation

 • dissertation defense

 Total Ph.D. credit hours

 A working knowledge of two modern and/or classical languages is required.
 In some cases a third language may be required if the Committee of Instruction determines that the chosen program of study requires it.
-In all cases, the Committee of Instruction must approve the languages chosen in consultation with the Associate Dean for Doctoral Studies.
+In all cases, the Committee of Instruction must approve the languages chosen in consultation with the Director for Research Doctoral Studies.
 The decision as to the languages to be learned will take into consideration the student's area of specialization and particular needs.